arangodb/arangodb/Documentation/InstallationManual/Installing.md

 You have to be careful when choosing an installation directory.
 You need either write permission to this directory or you need to modify the config file for the server process.
-In the latter case the database directory and the Foxx directory should be writable by the user.
+In the latter case the database directory and the Foxx directory has to be writable by the user.

 Installing for a single user: Select a different directory during installation.
 For example `C:/Users/<username>/arangodb` or `C:/ArangoDB`.